 An underwater mortgage has nothing to do with swimming and is certainly not at all like a trip to the beach.
-When your mortgage is underwater, it can spell serious financial trouble and may even result in foreclosure.
-The National Association of Realtors reports that about 22 percent of homeowners are underwater on their mortgages.
-Nevada has an underwater mortgage percentage of 58 percent, and states such as Georgia, Arizona and Florida are facing crises of underwater mortgages.
+When your mortgage is underwater, you may feel like you're drowning because it can spell serious financial trouble and may even result in foreclosure.
+In the first quarter of 2019, based on an ATTOM Data Solutions' report, 9.1 percent of mortgage U.S. properties (totaling more than 5.2 million properties) had loan balances that were at least 25 percent more than their market values.

 Underwater Mortgage Definition

 When you owe more money on your home than it is worth, your mortgage is underwater.
 People with underwater mortgages don't have equity in their homes and typically have to sell their homes at a loss -- if they sell.
 Sometimes a mortgage ends up underwater because the home value has decreased, and when a home's value keeps decreasing, it can be incredibly difficult to get out from underwater if you don't make extra payments on your mortgage.

 Underwater mortgages can be caused by many factors.
 Decreasing home values have left many buyers underwater on their mortgages.
 Some buyers end up underwater because they put little or no money down on their homes.
 The skyrocketing interest rates associated with adjustable rate mortgages can also cause a mortgage to go underwater because mortgage payments may go primarily to interest rather than to principal.

 The subprime mortgage crisis, blamed for the recession that began in 2007, also contributed to the underwater mortgage crisis.
 Buyers who should not have qualified for large loans -- or for any loans in some cases -- were given large loans they could not possibly repay.